Capitanian mass extinction event: Volcanic emissions

+The rate of carbon dioxide emissions during the Capitanian mass extinction, though extremely abrupt, was nonetheless significantly slower than that during the end-Permian extinction, during which carbon dioxide levels rose five times faster according to one study.
+Warming during Emeishan eruptions is estimated at 2.3 °C in the first eruption pulse and 1.3 °C in the second eruption pulse.
+This degree of warming is relatively mild compared to most mass extinctions, as a result of the more drawn-out nature of the eruptions.
+The Emeishan Traps erupted over the course of two pulses, each lasting about 300,000 years.

+Significant quantities of methane released by dikes and sills intruding into coal-rich deposits has been implicated as an additional driver of warming, though this idea has been challenged by studies that instead conclude that the extinction was precipitated directly by the Emeishan Traps or by their interaction with platform carbonates.
+The emissions of the Emeishan Traps may also have contributed to the downfall of the ozone shield, exposing the Earth's surface to a vastly increased flux of high-frequency solar radiation.

+The Emeishan Traps were not the only source of volcanic discharges of climate-altering gases; Hg/TOC and Δ^{199}Hg values from strata that were part of the Yangtze Platform indicate that continental arc volcanism also contributed a significant share of emissions and helped cause the biotic crisis.

 Anoxia and euxinia

-Global warming resulting from the large igneous province's activity has been implicated as a cause of marine anoxia.
-Two anoxic events, the middle Capitanian OAE-C1 and the end-Capitanian OAE-C2, occurred thanks to Emeishan volcanic activity.
-Volcanic greenhouse gas release and global warming increased continental weathering and mineral erosion, which in turn has been propounded as a factor enhancing oceanic euxinia.
+Global warming resulting from the large igneous province's activity has been implicated as a cause of marine anoxia (oxygen depletion).
+Emeishan volcanic activity led to two anoxic events, the middle Capitanian OAE-C1 and the end-Capitanian OAE-C2.
+Volcanic greenhouse gas release and global warming increased continental weathering and mineral erosion, which in turn has been propounded as a factor enhancing oceanic euxinia (excessive hydrogen sulfide alongside oxygen depletion).
 Euxinia may have been exacerbated even further by the increasing sluggishness of ocean circulation resulting from volcanically driven warming.
 The initial hydrothermal nature of the Emeishan Traps meant that local marine life around South China would have been especially jeopardised by anoxia due to hyaloclastite development in restricted, fault-bounded basins.
 Expansion of oceanic anoxia has been posited to have occurred slightly before the Capitanian extinction event itself by some studies, though it is probable that upwelling of anoxic waters prior to the mass extinction was a local phenomenon specific to South China.